-Former Republican state Sen. Paul Schimpf visited Morris on Monday after he announced earlier that day that he would be running for governor in 2022.
+Former Republican state Sen. Paul Schimpf on Monday announced his bid for candidacy for governor in 2022.

 Schimpf is a U.S. Marine Corps veteran and served as the lead American attorney adviser to the Iraqi prosecutors in the trial of Saddam Hussein.
-He addressed a small crowd Monday at Honest Abe’s in Morris as part of a two-day press tour throughout the state.
+He addressed a small crowd Monday at an Algonquin Holiday Inn, where he kicked off a two-day press tour throughout the state.

 Schimpf highlighted several priorities, including “responsible government,” “safe communities” and “renewed economic growth.”

 “I think governor power is something that must be treated like a scalpel, not a sledgehammer, and only utilized as a last resort,” Schimpf said.
 “I will try to minimize these executive orders.
 I think that what the governor needs to do is the governor needs to be involving the Legislature in his policy decision-making.”